Cooked rice

 Cooked rice refers to rice that has been cooked either by steaming or boiling.
 The terms steamed rice or boiled rice are also commonly used.
 Any variant of Asian rice (both indica and japonica varieties), African rice or wild rice, glutinous or non-glutinous, long-, medium-, or short-grain, of any colour, can be used.
 Rice for cooking can be whole-grain or milled.

-Cooked rice is used as a base for various fried rice dishes (e.g. chǎofàn, khao phat), rice bowls/plates (e.g. bibimbap, chazuke, curry rice, dal bhat, donburi, loco moco, panta bhat, rice and beans, rice and gravy), rice porridges (e.g. congee, juk), rice balls/rolls (e.g. gimbap, onigiri, sushi, zongzi), as well as rice cakes and desserts (e.g. mochi, tteok, yaksik).
+Cooked rice is used as a base for various fried rice dishes (e.g. Chinese fried rice, Thai fried rice), rice bowls/plates (e.g. bibimbap, chazuke, curry rice, dal bhat, donburi, loco moco, panta bhat, rice and beans, rice and gravy), rice porridges (e.g. congee, juk), rice balls/rolls (e.g. gimbap, onigiri, sushi, zongzi), as well as rice cakes and desserts (e.g. mochi, tteok, yaksik).

 Rice is a staple food in not only Asia and Latin America, but across the globe, and is the most consumed foodstuff in the world.
 The U.S. Department of Agriculture classifies rice as part of the grains food group.
 Nutritionally, 200 g of cooked steamed white rice contributes 2 oz toward the daily recommended 6 and 7 oz of grains for women and men, respectively, and is considered a good source of micronutrients such as zinc and manganese.